willwade/AACProcessors-nodejs/README.md

 ### Known Issues

-- ⚠️ **Audio Tests**: 21 tests failing due to non-null assertion errors in audio metadata processing (critical fix needed)
+- ⚠️ **Audio Persistence**: 5 functional tests failing due to audio recording not persisting through SnapProcessor save/load cycle
+- ⚠️ **Grid3 Layout**: Grid sizes not reliable and X,Y positions incorrect, particularly affecting Grid3 processor functionality
+- ⚠️ **Database Constraints**: UNIQUE constraint violations with real-world data files (Page.Id and buttons.id conflicts)
-- ⚠️ **Linting**: 177 ESLint issues including non-null assertions and require statements (code quality impact)
+- ⚠️ **Linting**: 123 ESLint issues remaining (mostly in test files, reduced from 177)
-- ⚠️ **CLI Tests**: 3 tests failing due to output format expectations (immediate fix needed)
-- ⚠️ **SnapProcessor**: Lowest coverage at 48.32%, missing audio handling tests
+- ⚠️ **SnapProcessor**: Lowest coverage at 48.32%, missing comprehensive audio handling tests
-- ⚠️ **Core Utilities**: Zero test coverage for analyze.ts and fileProcessor.ts
-- ⚠️ **Real-world data**: UNIQUE constraint violations with example files
 - ⚠️ **Memory usage**: Large files (>50MB) may cause memory pressure
 - ⚠️ **Concurrent access**: Some processors not fully thread-safe for simultaneous writes

 ## More enhancements

+- Much more effort put into fixing the layout issues.
+Grid sizes are not reliably and X, Y positions too.
+Particularly in the Grid3
 - Action types on buttons.
 We have SPEAK, NAVIGATE, but we could also have things like "PLAY_AUDIO", "SEND_MESSAGE", "OPEN_URL", etc. This would allow us to have a more flexible structure for actions, especially if we want to support different types of actions or additional metadata in the future.
 This needs to be very flexible. eaach system has a very different set of actions.
 We could have a set of core actions that are supported by all systems, and then allow each system to define its own additional actions.
 This could be done by having a set of core action types that are defined in the AACSystem type, and then allowing each system to define its own additional action types in the AACPageSet or AACPage types.
-- ✅ **Styling information for buttons, background colors, and text colors etc** - Comprehensive styling support implemented across all formats
 - Current language and locale information of aac pageset
 - Symbols and their associated data.
 Now we have an optional part but I think this might need rethinking.
 I wonder if "Symbols" should be a separate type - alongside AACPageSet and AACPage. that then AACPageSet and AACPage can reference.
 This would allow us to have a more flexible structure for symbols, especially if we want to support different types of symbols or additional metadata in the future.
 Symbols would have: Library name, ID, Text name, Reference (URL, DB ID, etc.), and an optional part for additional metadata.
 We could have synoynms, antonyms, also and for different languages somehow.
 - Somehow we need to deal with access.
 Switch scanning: Blocks probably being the main aspect.
 But also - we need to identify somewhere a set of core rules for each aac system.
 Like for example - what access methods are supported, what languages are supported, what symbols are supported, etc. This could be a set of rules that can be referenced by AACSystem - a different type altogether maybe?
 It could be in a JSON format maybe. (use case here being for a MCP).